How Apple’s iOS 14 Update Will Affect Facebook and Instagram Advertisers

 - Delayed and aggregated results: Real-time reporting will not be supported, as Apple will be delaying data for up to three days after the event has occurred.
 Web conversion events will be reported based on the time the conversions occur and not the time of the associated ad impressions.
 Also, data will be aggregated in some instances as Facebook may not be able to measure ad results at the user level, or will have restricted access to certain types of data.

-- Conversion windows: Going forward, Facebook will only be tracking the following conversion windows: 1-day click, 7-day click (default), 1-day click and 1-day view, or 7-day click and 1-day view.
+- Conversion windows: Going forward, the default will be set at 1-day post view and 7-day post click.
 The previously available attribution windows of 28-day click-through, 28-day view-through, and 7-day view-through will no longer be supported.
 This means that companies with longer sales cycles may see a decrease in reported purchases.